 A Live Radio Broadcast of a Round-Table Discussion on the Topic of Domestic Violence Published: 10 March 2017 In honor of International Women’s Day, NGO-CEDAW sponsored a live radio broadcast of a round-table discussion on the topic of domestic violence.

 The Dark Underbelly of Land Struggles: Women at the Front of Protests Published: 27 February 2017 In 2016/17, during the course of my research in Cambodia, I explored micro-politics of contestation and the role of former Khmer Rouge in contesting land grabbing.
 Analyzing the repercussions on conflict transformation, I also paid special attention to gender dynamics at play.
-By Anne Hennings
+Anne Hennings

 Dignity Project 2016 - Artistic activism against gender based violence Published: 28 December 2016 New Cambodian Aartists - Dignity Project 2016 - mona simon Watch on Vimeo This external content requires your consent.
 Please note our privacy policy.
 Cambodia - A joyous wedding preparation – celebrating a new chapter in a young wife’s as she steps into the unknown with anxious excitement.
 Stuck in abusive structures – the pain and suffering is hidden behind feminine beauty and a smile.
 But once the line is crossed too many times, the pain can be ignored no longer.
 Taking a stand – finding strength and courage, united as one, to have a voice and say ‘no more violence’.